tfgrid-studio/app-registry/README.md

 # TFGrid App Registry

-Official registry of verified applications for TFGrid Compose.
+Official registry of applications for TFGrid Compose - automatically validated and processed via CI/CD.

 ## Overview

-This registry catalogs official and verified community applications that can be deployed using `tfgrid-compose`.
+This registry catalogs official and community applications that can be deployed using `tfgrid-compose`.
 Applications listed here are discoverable via `tfgrid-compose search` and can be deployed with a simple command:

 ```bash
 tfgrid-compose up tfgrid-ai-agent